 What are the Canada Visitor Visa fees?

-To apply for the Visitor Visa, the application fee per person is CAD$100.
+The application fee per person for a Canada Visitor Visa is CAD$100.
 If you also have to submit the biometrics, that will cost you an additional CAD$85.
 So together, the whole cost of just applying for this visa is CAD$185.

 In addition to this, you will also have to pay for the passport processing which will cost around CAD$45.